nioo-knaw/epiGBS-pipeline/README.md

 # adjust all paths accordingly to your choices from the previous step, except path to --tmpdir
 bash mapping_variant_calling.sh
 ```

-#### Test data

-You can access, copy or link test data from /data/tutorials/epiGBS/test_data/ and run the pipeline.

 More Reading
 ------------------